tsgates/arch-wiki-markdown/wiki/Rhythmbox.md

 > "Error, impossible to activate plugin 'Audio CD Recorder'" shows up every time I start Rhythmbox

-Option 1, install brasero:
+You have two options:

-    pacman -S brasero
+1.  install brasero

-Option 2, disable the cd recording plugin: Run dconf-editor, navigate to /org/gnome/rhythmbox/plugins/ and remove cd-recorder from active-plugins.
+2.  disable the cd recording plugin: Run dconf-editor, navigate to /org/gnome/rhythmbox/plugins/ and remove cd-recorder from active-plugins.

 > Slow start and "Unable to start mDNS browsing: MDNS service is not running" output

+You have two options:

-Option 1, activate the DAAP Music Sharing (see above section)
+1.  activate the DAAP Music Sharing (see #How to activate the DAAP Music Sharing above)

-Option 2, disable the DAAP plugin: Run dconf-editor, navigate to /org/gnome/rhythmbox/plugins/ and remove DAAP from active-plugins.
+2.  disable the DAAP plugin: Run dconf-editor, navigate to /org/gnome/rhythmbox/plugins/ and remove DAAP from active-plugins.

 > Can't activate "context pane" plugin

-You have to install "python-mako", and be sure you have libwebkit installed too.
+You have to install python-mako and pywebkitgtk.

-    pacman -S python-mako pywebkitgtk

 > Rhythmbox Startup is Slow